duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-team-conept-3

-**Q:** In what ways does cross-functionality in a Scrum Team reduce dependencies, and why is this critical for delivering high-value Increments each Sprint?
+**Q:** {Interrogate} In what ways does cross-functionality in a Scrum Team reduce dependencies, and why is this critical for delivering high-value Increments each Sprint?

 - Vietnamese outline:
   - Question: